 - A framework paper called Financing and Economic Aspects of Health Workforce Scale-up and Improvement, which reviews and synthesizes the literature and programmatic experience to date on HRH financing.
 This paper is being adapted into a training module for graduate level training in health economics.

 - An action paper called What Countries Can Do Now: Twenty-Nine Actions to Scale up and Improve the Health Workforce (WCCDN), which provides recommendations on actionable steps for implementing effective HRH financing policies.

 - A hands-on, ready to use Excel-based tool called Resource Requirements Tool (RRT) which helps countries to estimate and project the resources required for meeting their HRH plans; analyze the plans’ affordability; simulate “what if” scenarios; and facilitate the monitoring of scale up plans.
-Many countries have requested the use of the tool.
-It has been applied in Ethiopia, Liberia, Mozambique, the Philippines, and Uganda; work is under way in Ghana and Sierra Leone; and there are requests from Malawi, Peru, Zambia, Papua New Guinea and others.
-Funding for the task force comes from the GHWA, which is headquartered at WHO in Geneva, with in-kind contributions from the World Bank.
-Country applications of the products of the task force have been funded by DFID, USAID and the World Bank.
+It can also contribute to the development of the cost and financing component of Human Resource Management Information Systems.
+The tool has been applied in countries such as Ghana, Uganda, Liberia, Mozambique, Malawi, Ethiopia, the Philippines, Peru, Sierra Leone.